Melapress/wp-security-audit-log/readme.txt

 == Frequently Asked Questions ==

+= Plugin FAQs and Technical Documentation =
-= Please refer to the [FAQs page](https://www.wpsecurityauditlog.com/documentation/frequently-asked-questions-faqs/) on the plugin's website for the FAQs and the [Support & Documentation](https://www.wpsecurityauditlog.com/support/) section for more technical information and documents about the WP Security Audit Log plugin. =
+Please refer to the [FAQs page](https://www.wpsecurityauditlog.com/documentation/frequently-asked-questions-faqs/) on the plugin's website for the FAQs and the [Support & Documentation](https://www.wpsecurityauditlog.com/support/) section for more technical information and documents about the WP Security Audit Log plugin.

 == Screenshots ==